Sal-bug/Fake-News-Detection-NLP/README.md

 ## Run the attack_classification.py:

-Sample terminal instructions on dataset yelp using bert model.
-It will download a pretrained bert model on yelp and USE model automatically:
+Sample terminal instructions on dataset YELP using BERT model are provided following.
+It will download a pretrained BERT model on YELP and USE model automatically:

 ```
 python attack_classification.py --dataset_path data/yelp --target_model bert